 - In the toolbar in Word, select the tab labeled CommonLook Office.

 - In the CommonLook Office ribbon there are various options for help and preferences.
-Select the first button on the left, “Create CommonLook PDF,” to open the CommonLook Office software.
+Select “Create CommonLook PDF,” to open the CommonLook Office software.

 - CommonLook Office will open and ask you to select a compliance standard.